Types of noise meter used in a noise assessment

 Deliberate interference

-I bet the mortgage with 100% certainty that if I put fifteen wearable noise meters on people in a noise assessment and they walk away, within two minutes someone has bellowed down the end of at least one, and probably several.
-Not the wearer usually but their mates seem unable to help it - as soon as they see a noise meter being worn people can’t help shouting at it as it is seemingly hilarious.
-The poor dears never seem to twig that in a noise assessment lower noise levels would be better and mean maybe less hearing protection needed, or even none, not higher.
+I bet the mortgage with 100% certainty that if I put fifteen wearable noise meters on people in a noise assessment and they walk away, within a few minutes someone has bellowed down the end of at least one, and probably several.
+Not the wearer usually but their mates seem unable to help it - as soon as they see a noise meter being worn people can’t help shouting at it as it is hilarious.
+The poor dears never seem to twig that in a noise assessment lower noise levels would be better for them and could mean maybe less hearing protection needed, or even none at all, but they always seem to want to get the reading higher.

 You can end up with huge peaks and high averages but which have no cause in the work being done which you can link to it as they walked off wearing the meter.